jeffrydegrande/olympix/README.md

+# TL;DR

+> This tool approaches analyzing Cairo smart contracts from two main ideas:
+>
+> 1. Uses tree-sitter to parse Cairo code and tree-sitter queries to find patterns.
+> 2. Uses vector embeddings to adapt tree-sitter queries to the contract being analyzed
+>    by replacing hardcoded identifiers with their semantic equivalents.

 # 🧪 Solidair – Cairo Static Analysis for Protocol Vulnerabilities

 A lightweight static analysis tool designed to detect patterns that led to the [zkLend hack](https://blocksec.com/blog/zklend-exploit-post-mortem) using Tree-sitter and Go.